Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Problem Setup

-Compton scattering is the scattering of an incident photon by a charged particle, usually an electron.
-The probability of observing Compton scattering increases with the energy of the photons.
-Part of the energy of the photon is transmitted to the electron, and the propagation direction of the photon and its energy are both modified, usually by a non-negligible amount.
-This is illustrated in Fig.~\ref{fig:scatter_analytical_level_illustration}, where an X-ray at direction $\theta$ propagating toward detector position $t=0$ reaches instead the detector at position $t=t_2$ after scattering in the object $f$.
+The only significant source of scatter at X-ray energies of 30 keV - 450 keV used in pre-clinical and medical CT (\textless140 keV) and non-destructive tomography (NDT) (\textless450 keV), is Compton scatter, in which an incident photon is scattered (Fig.~\ref{fig:scatter_analytical_level_illustration}-(a)) by an electron, with both energy and the propagation direction of the photon significantly modified.
 With many such scattering events, the \emph{total measurement} (detector reading) at angle $\theta$ that is obtained is